Toepas/Discord-activity-Monitor/README.md

 **Note for git users**
 If you cloned the repository with git, make sure you `git reset --hard vX.Y` to a specific version, as latest master isn't always production ready!

+### Database
+- Out of the box the project uses [NeDB](https://github.com/louischatriot/nedb/) as a local database, storing the data in *./nedb-data*
+- Both [NeDB](https://github.com/louischatriot/nedb/) and [MongoDB](https://www.mongodb.com) are supported
+- Edit the connection string in [config.json](./config.json) or by setting the *DB_STRING* environment variable

+### Docker
+`docker run -v /path/to/logs:/app/logs -v /path/to/data:/app/nedb-data -e TOKEN="your-token-here" -e DB_STRING="your-db-string-here" benji7425/discord-activity-monitor`

+- **Due to limitations with volume mounting cross-OS you cannost use a Windows host with the inbuilt NeDB database**
+- View the image on Docker Hub [here](https://hub.docker.com/r/benji7425/discord-activity-monitor)
+- You can omit the *DB_STRING* environment variable if using the default local *nedb-data* database
+- You can omit the *nedb-data* volume mount if connecting to a MongoDB instance

 ## Need help?